GRV96/repr_rw/README.md

-Library `syspathmodif`, a dependency of `repr_rw`, offers function `sm_contains`, which indicates whether `sys.modules` contains the module or package given as argument.
+Library `syspathmodif`, a dependency of `repr_rw`, offers function `sm_contains`, which indicates whether `sys.modules` contains the module or package whose name is given as argument.
 If `sm_contains` returns `True`, you can omit including the concerned module's or package's parent path in `sys.path`.

 ### Dependencies